February 2026

-Ampol, GrainCorp and IFM Investors have signed a Memorandum of Understanding (MOU) to explore the establishment of a renewable fuels supply chain that could play a key role in Australia’s transition to net zero.
+Ampol, GrainCorp and IFM Investors have signed a Memorandum of Understanding (MOU) to explore the establishment of a renewable fuels1 supply chain that could play a key role in Australia’s transition to net zero.

-An Australian renewable fuels industry has the potential to create benefits in energy security, support regional development, support new jobs and stimulate agriculture and manufacturing industries.
+An Australian renewable fuels industry has the potential to create benefits in energy security, support regional development, support new jobs, and stimulate agriculture and manufacturing industries.

 The opportunity to develop a domestic renewable fuels industry will only be realised if industry and government work together to achieve the right policy settings.